Adjunctive Interventions

 2. Implementation strategies are actions taken to improve utilization of an intervention at the health system or provider level (e.g., policy change to improve reimbursement, provider training, provider audit and feedback, and colocation of services).

-However, as of May 10, 2023, only 81% of the population had received at least one dose, and 70% were fully vaccinated (one or two doses).
-The below-target vaccination rates were not due to lack of availability for the vast majority of Americans, as evidenced by only 68% of distributed doses being administered; rather, individual uptake of vaccines was insufficient due to stigma, hesitancy, and misinformation, resulting in the majority of unused vaccines expiring (estimated 1.1 billion doses globally).
+However, as of May 10, 2023, only 81 percent of the population had received at least one dose, and 70 percent were fully vaccinated (one or two doses).
+The below-target vaccination rates were not due to lack of availability for the vast majority of Americans, as evidenced by only 68 percent of distributed doses being administered; rather, individual uptake of vaccines was insufficient due to stigma, hesitancy, and misinformation, resulting in the majority of unused vaccines expiring (estimated 1.1 billion doses globally).
 Adjunctive interventions were needed to motivate and capacitate eligible people to use them.

-When adjunctive interventions are treated as implementation strategies, the causal logic to implementation determinants and implementation outcomes fails because adjunctive interventions do not target the health delivery system.
-Additionally, other strategies are needed to implement adjunctive interventions but are missing entirely.
+Similarly, when adjunctive interventions are treated as implementation strategies, the causal logic to implementation determinants and implementation outcomes fails because adjunctive interventions do not target the health delivery system.
+Other strategies are needed to implement adjunctive interventions, but are missing entirely.

 The same change method is classified as an intervention in some studies and as a strategy in others.
 This inconsistency makes comparing and synthesizing across studies difficult.